ditlef9/pst_julekalender_2020/README.md

 **About**

 This project contains soultions for xmas calendar at https://npst.no.
-The solution is programmetd in Python.
+The solution is programmed in Python.

 **How to install**
 1. Download and install Git from https://git-scm.com/downloads